cppalliance/safe-cpp/proposal/draft.md

 There's a unique tooling aspect to this.
 To evaluate the implied constraints of the outlives expression, we have lower the expression to MIR, create new region variables for the locals, generate constraints, solve the constraint equation, and propagate region end points up to the function's lifetime parameters.

-## Unsafe type qualifier suppression

 ## Function parameter ownership

 The C++ Standard does not specify parameter passing conventions.
 That's left to implementers.
 Unfortunately, different implementers settled on different conventions.

-> If the type has a non-trivial destructor, the caller calls that destructor after control returns to it (including when the caller throws an exception).[^itanium-abi]
+> If the type has a non-trivial destructor, the caller calls that destructor after control returns to it (including when the caller throws an exception).
 >
 > -- Itanium C++ ABI: Non-Trivial Parameters[^itanium-abi]